What To Do If You Have A Disorganized Attachment

 Healthy attachment styles are organized.
-When something distressing happens, your attachment figure (which is a parent, romantic partner, or close friend) responds predictably.
+When something distressing happens, your attachment figure (a parent, romantic partner, or close friend) responds predictably.
 These predictable behaviors have a significant impact on the infant's style of attachment.
 Unpredictable behaviors result in disorganized attachment forming.

 When a securely attached infant is hungry, they cry, and their caregiver brings them food.
 An infant with an avoidant attachment has learned that crying won't make the caregiver bring the food faster.
 Instead, the mother rejects them.
 So, they avoid the mother.
 A resistant infant shows angry behavior when the mother finally brings the food.

 Disorganized Attachment In Infants